biosustain/pankb/README.md

 sudo mkdir -p pankb_web
 sudo chown -R $USER pankb_web
 cd pankb_web
-mkdir -p docker_volumes/{mongodb,postgres}
+mkdir -p pankb_llm
 ```
+First, you must set up and populate the PROD MongoDB instance on a sharded cluster in the Azure cloud as described here: https://github.com/biosustain/pankb_db.

+Second, you must deploy the AI Assistant Web Application (<b>here we need to insert a link to the repo with PanKB LLM, knowledge base creation scripts and streamlit interface.
+And even before that, the repo must be re-created under the biosustain org</b>).

-Clone the PanKB git repo (the <i>develop</i> branch) into the subdirectory /django_project and change to it:
+Finally, in order to deploy the website, clone the PanKB git repo (the <i>develop</i> branch) into the subdirectory /django_project and change to it:
 ```
 git clone --branch develop https://github.com/biosustain/pankb.git django_project
 cd django_project
 ```
-Create a file with the name ".env" under the /projects/pankb_web/django_project/ folder in the following format (do not forget to choose your own SECRET_KEY, SUPER_USER_PASSWORD, SUPER_USER_EMAIL, MONGO_INITDB_ROOT_PASSWORD, MONGODB_PASSWORD, POSTGRES_PASSWORD and optionally other fields):
+Create a file with the name ".env" under the /projects/pankb_web/django_project/ folder in the following format:
 ```
 ## Do not put this file under version control!

+## Server type, where the web project is located
+PROJECT_SERVER = 'prod'   # values = ('dev', 'prod')

+## MongoDB type.
+Only two possible values:
+# - 'self_deployed' (standalone, deployed on the DEV server in a docker container)
+# or
+# - 'cloud' (MongoDB Atlas or Azure CosmosDB for MongoDB)
+DB_TYPE = 'cloud'

 ## Django: The secret key
-SECRET_KEY='<any string you choose>'
+SECRET_KEY = '<insert any string you choose>'

 ## Django: Super-User Credentials
 SUPER_USER_NAME = 'admin'
-SUPER_USER_PASSWORD = '<any password you choose>'
-SUPER_USER_EMAIL = '<your email>'
+SUPER_USER_PASSWORD = '<insert any password you choose>' SUPER_USER_EMAIL = '<insert your email>'

-## Django: MongoDB Connection parameters
+## Mongo database name - same both for the PROD and DEV servers
 MONGODB_NAME = 'pankb'
-MONGODB_HOST = 'mongodb://mongodb:27017'
-MONGODB_AUTH_MECHANISM = 'SCRAM-SHA-1'

-## MongoDB: Docker Compose Env Variables (the last three are also used in the Django's setting file)
-MONGO_INITDB_ROOT_USERNAME = 'allDbAdmin'
-MONGO_INITDB_ROOT_PASSWORD = '<any password you choose>'
-MONGODB_USERNAME = 'pankbDbOwner'
-MONGODB_PASSWORD = '<any password you choose>'
-MONGODB_AUTH_SOURCE = 'pankb'

-## PostgreSQL: Docker Compose Env Variables
-POSTGRES_PASSWORD = '<any password you choose>'
-POSTGRES_USER = 'postgres'
-POSTGRES_DB = 'postgres'
+## MongoDB-PROD (Azure CosmosDB for MongoDB) Connection String
+MONGODB_CONN_STRING = '<insert the connection string for Azure Cosmos DB for MongoDB instance (can be obtained by emailing to liupa@dtu.dk)>'
 ```
 Build the containers with Docker Compose:
 ```
 docker compose up -d --build
 ```
-The web-application must now be available in your browser on http://127.0.0.1 (local development) or http://(type-your-public-ip-address-here) (remote server development).
+The web-application must now be available in your browser on the address http://(type-your-public-ip-address-here).
 If you use a virtual machine, your IP address will be the public address of your virtual machine.
 It will use the standard 80 port.
 The command `docker ps` should show two docker containers running:
 ```
 >>> docker ps
 CONTAINER ID   IMAGE                            COMMAND                  CREATED             STATUS             PORTS                                    NAMES
-0d1f4935ad87   django_project-nginx             "/docker-entrypoint.…"   About an hour ago   Up About an hour   0.0.0.0:80->80/tcp, :::80->80/tcp               pankb-nginx
-30daf00e8364   django_project-django_gunicorn   "sh /entrypoint.sh"      About an hour ago   Up About an hour   0.0.0.0:8000->8000/tcp, :::8000->8000/tcp       pankb-web
+39787becaeb7   pankb_web:latest     "sh /entrypoint.sh"      57 minutes ago   Up 57 minutes   0.0.0.0:8000->8000/tcp, :::8000->8000/tcp                   pankb-web
-b3197b7ed6cb   mongo:7.0-rc                     "docker-entrypoint.s…"   About an hour ago   Up About an hour   0.0.0.0:27017->27017/tcp, :::27017->27017/tcp   pankb-mongodb
-eb78ba6978c0   postgres:14-alpine               "docker-entrypoint.s…"   About an hour ago   Up About an hour   0.0.0.0:5432->5432/tcp, :::5432->5432/tcp       pankb-postgresdb
+730353f2fdde   pankb_nginx:latest   "/docker-entrypoint.…"   57 minutes ago   Up 57 minutes   0.0.0.0:80->80/tcp, :::80->80/tcp                           pankb-nginx
+54d89d7c4fad   pankb_llm:latest     "streamlit run strea…"   8 days ago       Up 41 hours     0.0.0.0:8501->8501/tcp, :::8501->8501/tcp                   pankb-llm
 ```
-In case you do Python remote server development via SSH (e.g., using PyCharm IDE), you should use the remote Python interpreter from the django_unicorn Docker Compose.